AAS-SAU equipment ready to conduct research in the field–any time, anywhere across 11 counties in southwest Arkansas. Photo by Anthony Clay Newton.

 We serve as the local archeologists for the 11 counties in southwest Arkansas, giving talks to school children and civic groups, creating exhibits about Arkansas archeology, and helping people to preserve sites on their property.

-The AAS-SAU Research Station also plays host to the local chapter of the Arkansas Archeological Society–open to anybody interested in protecting, preserving and studying Arkansas’ historic heritage.
-The Kadohadacho Chapter of the AAS meets monthly (except January, June-August) on the second Tuesday evening on the SAU campus.
-Contact us at jbrando@uark.edu, (870)235-4229 or , (870)235-4230 for more information, or follow the Kadohacaho Chapter through its newsletter or on Facebook.
+The ARAS-SAU Research Station also plays host to the local chapter of the Arkansas Archeological Society–open to anybody interested in protecting, preserving and studying Arkansas’ historic heritage.
+The Red River Chapter of the AAS meets monthly (except January, June-August) on the second Tuesday evening on the SAU campus.
+Contact us at cdrexler@uark.edu, (870)235-4230 for more information, or follow the Red River Chapter on Facebook.